Ulydev/stager/README.md

 ----------------

 A state consists in a file that contains the **state** object, along with its load/unload, update and draw methods.
-It should follow the following structure:
+It should follow this structure:

 game.lua
 ```lua